Rexcrazy804/aleph/README.md

 Currently there is still A LOOOOT of work to be done but I felt its about time I make this public, I don't really expect it to garner much interest since it was just a random project idea I've wanted to work on out of spite and eventually I've decided to work on it as my college project.
-Everything up version 0.0.50 are works by me and sanoy07 and this will be the only part that will be included and presented as part of our project.
+Everything up to version 0.0.50 are worked on by me and sanoy07 and that will be the only part that will be included and presented as part of our project.

 I've tested a lot of packages that (unfortunately) wasn't logged earlier so the current